 Unlike bees, wasps are predatory creatures that feed on other insects.
 They are close cousins to bees, but are a separate and distinct species.
 Wasps are different in appearance and temperament.
 They tend to be very territorial and will defend their nests fiercely and at a much greater distance.

-There are more than 30,000 species of wasp around the world.
-However, there are 3 types of wasps that are most commonly encountered by pest control professionals: paper wasps, hornets and yellowjackets.
+There are more than 30,000 species of wasp around the world but there are three types that are most commonly encountered by pest control professionals: hornets, paper wasps, and yellow jackets.

 Click one of the species to jump down to more information about it:

 Bald faced hornets are found throughout the United States and usually appear in late summer.
 They resemble yellow jackets with their black bodies and predominantly white-patterned face.
 They build nests that are covered in a papery shell and are often found on trees, overhangs, and shrubs.
 Their nests are built at least three feet off the ground, however, they can be as high as 60 feet.

 Like ants, hornets are social creatures.
 They will go after anyone or anything that enters their space.
 Hornets have smooth stingers that allow them to attack over and over again, and will sting repeatedly if they feel threatened.

 Also known as the giant hornet, European hornets are mostly brown with yellow stripes and a pale face.
 They appear in late summer and build their nests in natural cavities like tree stumps, or in cavities within buildings.
 Unprotected nests are usually covered in a brown envelope made from chewed up, decayed wood.
 European hornets are typically not aggressive, but they can sting repeatedly.
 They prey on a variety of large insects like grasshoppers, flies, yellow jackets and honey bees.
 They also eat tree sap, fruit, and honeydew.